-We are offering \$\( \) in aggregate principal amount of \( \) % notes due \( \) , or the "Notes."
-The Notes will mature on .
-We will pay interest on the Notes on and \( \) of each year, beginning on \( \) , 2014.
-In our sole discretion, we may redeem the Notes in whole or in part at any time or from time to time on or after \( \) , at the redemption price set forth under "Description of Notes - Optional Redemption" in this prospectus supplement.
+We are offering \$250,000,000 in aggregate principal amount of 4.875% notes due 2019, or the "Notes."
+The Notes will mature on March 1, 2019.
+We will pay interest on the Notes on March 1 and September 1 of each year, beginning on September 1, 2014.
+In our sole discretion, we may redeem the Notes in whole or in part at any time or from time to time at the redemption price set forth under "Description of Notes - Optional Redemption" in this prospectus supplement.
 In addition, holders of the Notes can require us to repurchase the Notes at 100% of their principal amount upon the occurrence of a Change of Control Repurchase Event (as defined herein).
 The Notes will be issued in minimum denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.

 The Notes will be our direct unsecured obligations and rank pari passu, or equally in right of payment, with all outstanding and future unsecured unsubordinated indebtedness issued by Fifth Street Finance Corp.
 None of our current indebtedness will be subordinated to the Notes and we do not presently expect to issue any such subordinated debt.
-We intend to seek a rating on the Notes from a nationally recognized statistical rating organization, but if we do not obtain such a rating or obtain a rating below investment grade (i.e., below BBB- or Baa) then the Notes will experience greater price volatility than if they carried an investment grade rating.